camposfa/plhdbR/README.md

 -   Atlantic Multidecadal Oscillation ("amo")
 -   North Atlantic Oscillation ("nao")

 The function `load_climate_index` returns a named list of monthly climate index data.
-Each element of the list is an object of class `dplyr::tbl_df`, an extension of R's data.frame
+Each element of the list is an object of class `dplyr::tbl_df`.

 ``` r
   indices <- load_climate_index(c("nao", "mei"))